Doctoral scholar 2016

 Judith is HOD Guidance at Whakatane High School and is a member of the TLRI funded project Key Competencies: How School Guidance Counsellors contribute to student learning.
 Her doctoral research proposal has arisen directly out of this project.
 This research explores how secondary school teachers foster the development of Key Competencies in the hidden learning that occurs in incidental and unplanned moments.
 It is intended to critique as well as finely describe each competency and its application, particularly in relation to Māori learners.
 Strategies will be developed that invite teachers to view their interactions with students through the lens of Key Competencies.

-Judith has worked as a primary and secondary teacher, and as a counsellor in a Child and Adolescent Mental Health service before returning to the education sector as a Guidance Counsellor.
+Judith works as a primary and secondary teacher, and as a counsellor in a Child and Adolescent Mental Health service before returning to the education sector as a Guidance Counsellor.

 Masters scholar 2014

 Bridgette Redder completed her Master of Education with First Class Honours in 2014.
 Her thesis explored infant and peer relationships.
 Bridgette analysed data for her thesis that was collected for a pilot study project titled Through infant eyes (White, Peter & Redder; and poster).
-Bridgette is a teacher who is presently enrolled in a PhD programme at the University of Waikato.
-Her doctoral thesis entitled: A self-study of a teacher’s deeds as answerable acts within infant pedagogy in an early childhood education and care context employs a Bakhtinian dialogic approach to self-study and explores her answerability with infants as a source of research.
+Bridgette was a teacher who enrolled in a PhD programme at the University of Waikato.
+Her doctoral thesis entitled: A self-study of a teacher’s deeds as answerable acts within infant pedagogy in an early childhood education and care context employed a Bakhtinian dialogic approach to self-study and explored her answerability with infants as a source of research.
 Bridgette is committed to research and making changes to policy, theory and practice that will benefit all learners.
 Bridgette has research interests in: subjectivity, morality, answerability, language, communication, relationships, and early years pedagogy.